 Advanced diagnostic testing at Southeast Veterinary Neurology can help determine the reason behind your dog staring at the wall.
 While prognosis depends on the underlying cause, there are medical or surgical treatment options for many conditions that may lead to this behavior.
 A veterinary neurologist will be able to help you select the best diagnostic and treatment plan for your family.

-Southeast Veterinary Neurology has three convenient locations throughout South Florida in Miami, Boynton Beach and Jupiter, each complete with highly skilled veterinary neurologists and state-of-the-art MRI suites.
+Southeast Veterinary Neurology has three convenient locations throughout South Florida in Miami, Boynton Beach, and Jupiter, as well as a location in Virginia Beach, VA, each complete with highly skilled veterinary neurologists and state-of-the-art MRI suites.
 We are open 24 hours a day year round to support your family through canine neurologic disease.
 If your dog is staring at the wall, call any of our locations or schedule a consultation online.